lbordonal/01-Born2beroot/README.md

 </p>

 <p align="center">
-This repository contains code developed at 42 Porto for Born2beroot Project, from ...
+This repository contains code developed at 42 Porto for Born2beroot Project, from 02/12/22 to ...
 </p>

 <h2 align="left">